thuml/predrnn-pytorch/README.md

 ## Citation

-If you find this repo useful, please cite the following paper.
+If you find this repo useful, please cite the following papers.
 ```
 @inproceedings{wang2017predrnn,
   title={{PredRNN}: Recurrent Neural Networks for Predictive Learning Using Spatiotemporal {LSTM}s},